 At 6 months of age, there are no hard and fast rules about nap times and you should never force your baby to stay awake if they are tired.

-Remember to keep an eye out for your baby’s sleep cues and follow their lead by taking naps at regular intervals.
+Remember to keep an eye out for your baby’s sleep cues and follow their lead by having daytime sleep at regular intervals.

 Here is a sample nap schedule for a 6 month old baby: